 A. This is not an important issue in the Bible: no statement about it by Jesus (!) and only 5 passages that likely speak to it.

 B. One’s sexual orientation makes a difference how you read the Bible (as does gender, age, class, location, etc.).
 Interpretation is an interplay between text & reader.
+This is true for alternative sexual practices as well.
+The Bible was written with love behind it at its core.

 C. We are talking about passages that concern homosexual conduct because the biblical writers had no conception of anything like intrinsic homosexuality.

 D. There’s no clear consensus on either the meaning of these passages, or the role these texts should play in the church.
 (Historically, however, Christian writers have largely viewed homosexual behavior as sinful.)
 In my opinion, these biblical passages have been misused to condemn and exclude homosexual persons.
+For those individuals who are planning to join the youth ministry and other organizations, they need to understand that church is basically not against homosexuality.
+Just because certain groups have varying opinions, it might not be the case everywhere.

 E. The Bible has no single sexual ethic; rather, it shows a variety of sexual mores, some of which have changed over thousands of years.